Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Debiased parametric bootstrap via indirect inference

 The first type of non-smoothness is from the clamping procedure $x' := \min(\max(x,a),b)$ in DP mechanisms for bounded sensitivity.
 To satisfy the assumptions on the differentiability of $x'$ when $x\in\mathbb{R}$, the original clamping procedure can be replaced with a differentiable clamping function $x':=f(x)$, $f:\mathbb{R}\rightarrow[a,b]$, e.g., a transformed sigmoid function, $x':=a+(b-a)\mathrm{sigmoid}(\frac{4}{b-a}(x-\frac{a+b}{2}))$ where $\mathrm{sigmoid}(x):=\frac{1}{1+\ee^{-x}}$, or a transformed smoothstep function, $x':=a+(b-a)\mathrm{smoothstep}(\frac{x-a}{b-a})$ where $\mathrm{smoothstep}(x):= (3x^2-2x^3)\mathbb{1}_{0\leq x\leq 1} + \mathbb{1}_{1 < x}$.
 Note that in our simulations, we still use the original clamping procedure, as it does not affect our usage of the \texttt{optim} function in \texttt{R} with the method \texttt{L-BFGS-B} for optimization, where the gradient is replaced by a finite-difference approximation.

-The second type of non-smoothness is the discrete nature of data before using any DP mechanism, e.g., the count data in the contingency tables \citep{bishop2007discrete}.
-Discrete distributions such as a binomial or Poisson distribution are commonly used in modeling the count variable in the contingency table, but their corresponding data generating function is non-smooth with respect to the parameter, given the random seed, which brings difficulties in both the optimization procedure in our method and the applicability of our theoretical guarantees.
+The second type of non-smoothness is the discrete nature of data before using any DP mechanism.
+Discrete distributions such as a multinomial or Poisson distribution are common, but their corresponding data generating function is non-smooth with respect to the parameter, given the random seed, which brings difficulties in both the optimization procedure in our method and the applicability of our theoretical guarantees.

-In the remainder of this section, we extend our theory to an approximation method using a smoothed data generation function.